saloot/IPythonClass/Readme.md

-<a name="ana" title="Link: null"></a><h2>2.
-Anaconda</h2> Anaconda is a completely free Python distribution (i.e. set of packages) for scientific purposes, as stated in their website.
+<a name="ana" title="Link: null"></a><h2>Anaconda</h2> Anaconda is a completely free Python distribution (i.e. set of packages) for scientific purposes, as stated in their website.
 It contains more than 125 Python packages for science, mathematics, engineering and data analysis.

 Installing Anaconda will not only give you an out-of-the-box ready python system as well as a fully-featured IDE (Integrated Development Environment), but also it will release you from the burden of manually installing and taking care of dependency and consistency requirements between various packages.

 <a name="insana" title="Link: null"></a><h1>Installing Anaconda</h1>
-<a name="dl" title="Link: null"></a><h2>3.
-Downloading Anaconda</h2> To download the Anaconda, you can simply go to the link <a href="http://continuum.io/downloads" title="Link: http://continuum.io/downloads">http://continuum.io/downloads</a> and download the zip file compatible with your system.
+<a name="dl" title="Link: null"></a><h2>Downloading Anaconda</h2> To download the Anaconda, you can simply go to the link <a href="http://continuum.io/downloads" title="Link: http://continuum.io/downloads">http://continuum.io/downloads</a> and download the zip file compatible with your system.
 The download page looks like this:

 <img title="Image: https://d396qusza40orc.cloudfront.net/dsp/img/dl.png" alt="window" src="https://d396qusza40orc.cloudfront.net/dsp/img/dl.png" width="600">